 Please notify us of your planned gift by submitting the information at the top of the page and sending us a copy of your legal document, if applicable.

-If you prefer to submit your information by mail, please download PDF.
-Mail it to The Elephant Sanctuary, PO Box 393, Hohenwald, TN 38462.
+If you prefer to submit your information by mail, please download file here and mail to The Elephant Sanctuary, PO Box 393, Hohenwald, TN 38462.

 Licensing information: We are a 501 (c)(3) nonprofit corporation, licensed by the U.S. Department of Agriculture and The Tennessee Wildlife Resources Agency.